nmslib/nmslib/README.md

 =================
 Non-Metric Space Library (NMSLIB) is an **efficient** cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
 The goal of the project is to create an effective and **comprehensive** toolkit for searching in **generic non-metric** spaces.
 Being comprehensive is important, because no single method is likely to be sufficient in all cases.
 Also note that exact solutions are hardly efficient in high dimensions and/or non-metric spaces.
 Hence, the main focus is on **approximate** methods.

 NMSLIB is an extendible library, which means that is possible to add new search methods and distance functions.
 NMSLIB can be used directly in C++ and Python (via Python bindings).
-In addition, it is also possible to build a query server, which can also be used from Java.
+In addition, it is also possible to build a query server, which can be used from Java (or other languages supported by Apache Thrift).
 Java has a native client, i.e., it works on many platforms without requiring a C++ library.

 **Main developers** : Bilegsaikhan Naidan, Leonid Boytsov.
 With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.